🔰 Introduction to Robo-Advisors

 (6) Motif Investing (Alexa=30,000)

-Motif enables investors to create their own motif basket of ETFs and individual stocks.
-A motif can include up to 30 stocks or ETFs.
-Each motif is weighted according to each investment profile, innovative trend, and market insight.
-These are some key points for Motif's robo-advisor services:
+Motif allows investors to create their own customized basket of ETFs and individual stocks, known as a "motif."
+Each motif can include up to 30 stocks or ETFs, with weights assigned based on the investor’s profile, innovative trends, and market insights.
+Here are some key points of Motif's robo-advisor services:

 -